GabbedT/ApogeoRV/Docs/Sphinx/introduction.rst

 Target Application
 ------------------

-ApogeoCore is a versatile RISCV-V processor mainly designed to be implemented mainly low-end / mid-end embedded systems or SoC that needs an efficient CPU core.
+ApogeoRV is a versatile RISCV-V processor mainly designed to be implemented mainly low-end / mid-end embedded systems or SoC that needs an efficient CPU core.
 However because of it's configurability it's suitable for a wide range of target applications that needs a fairly amount of performance.

-.. warning:: ApogeoCore has been tested and implemented only in FPGA.
+.. warning:: ApogeoRV has been tested and implemented only in FPGA.
 With the some source code modifications it will be possible to target ASIC synthesis, however this is not a goal in the short future.

 The RISC-V M, Zba, Zbb, Zbs and Zfinx extensions are implemented to handle more complex task with less latency and energy consumption other than lowering the memory usage due to instruction count.
-With these capabilities, ApogeoCore is well-suited for the following target application systems:
+With these capabilities, ApogeoRV is well-suited for the following target application systems:

 * **System On Chips**
 * **Microcontrollers**